joseph-hurtado/pen-of-midas/README.md

 **BEWARE!**

 `ecrecover` *always* succeeds in extracting a public key, even if it's not the correct key!
-Always check the key against a known wallet address.
+Always check the key against a known wallet address, and double-check the message payload hashes.

 ```clojure
 (ns your.awesome.project